Out of Print at Canada Water Culture Space

 Surveys were handed out at the end.
 Is there something that needs improving?
 Let’s say either some more cohesion between the two parts is needed or one of them should be expanded and the other be left out.

 Out of Print was a one-off show at Canada Water Culture Space.
-For further information visit here.
+For further information visit the space’s website here.